scollins47/my-JARVIS/README.md

 # my-JARVIS (trigger is atlas for now, easily modifiable)
-personal AI developed by me for raspberry pi 4 (NOOBS os), with tensor flow for some snazzy add ons :), DONT USE THIS TO TAKE OVER THE WORLD!! also dont use any of the pictures for any illegal or malicious reasons.
+personal AI developed by me for raspberry pi 4 (NOOBS os), with tensor flow for facial recognition and VOSK for audio recognition.
 # About This Project
-This was mainly a pet project that I have always wanted to do, I think having an AI that doesn't listen and send all the data it collects to google or amazon would be really cool and fun to have.
+Since my senior year of highschool and subsequent failed attempt at making computer vision, I had always been into working with AI.
+Making an AI like JARVIS in iron man had always been a goal of mine.
 I began working on this project around August 2020 (summer break), not only has it been a really good learning experience for Python, and tensor flow, but working with an ARM architecture has been another huge learning experience as I just started learning about the effects of different architectures and how they store data in my computer systems class.
 I never have much time to work on it with college and all, so pardon the messy/rushed code, but I try to work on it at least once or twice a week to keep the ideas flowing.
 My plan for this project is to eventually to have a jarvis from iron man type ai.